szabidev/ember-learning-project/README.md

 - They render the template component
 - Route can have a model, and Controller can have actions and properties
 - The controller has acces also to the model from the route

+## Component

+- Componennts can be put inside a router or inside another component
+- Nested component are used like this <Component::NestedComponent/>